 - Shriram Ranade

 One day, when Nagya goes into the forest to gather wood, he is attacked by a Queen of honeybees and is injured in the eye.
-He decides to take revenge from the bees by destroying their beehives.
+He decides to take revenge on the bees by destroying their beehives.
 The bees have their hives on a steep mountain which is difficult to climb.
 However, Nagya is firm on his decision and succeeds in his climb, supported by Chindhi, who waits at the base of the mountain.
 Though the beehives are destroyed, the angry bees attack Chindhi and she dies in an accident.
 So in the end, though Nagya has his revenge from the Queen Bee, he loses his Queen in the attempt – the paradox signified by the name Jait Re Jait (Win-Win).

 Jait Re Jait is a poignant tale of love and loss in a society much different from the cities and leads the viewer to witness the trials and tribulations of the protagonists, their life and aspirations in a tribal setup.
 The journey of Chindhi, who treads on a different path following her heart and pays the ultimate price, has been sketched in a sensitive manner.